codylindley/react-app-dawn/README.md

 This isn't a slight of the boilerplates or average developers.
 Both get the job done just fine in most situtaions.

-However, a time will come when knowing the details off all aspects of a development stack will be required.
+However, a time will come when knowing the details of all aspects of a development stack will be required.
 When this happens you'll need something that is more boilerplate and less application seed.
 That is React App Dawn.

 ## Installation: